A marketer and friend of SHIFT recently asked us, about a data he saw: SMS (text messages) have an open rate of 95%.

-I don’t know where the original citation came from, but as data-driven PR professionals, we’d like the data too.
-Fortunately, getting the data is easier than ever.
-We commissioned a survey of US smartphone owners and asked them if they read every SMS text message sent to them:
+WE don’t know where the original citation came from, so we commissioned a survey of US smartphone owners and asked them if they read every SMS text message sent to them:

 82%, or 4 out of 5, said yes.
 When broken down, the only significant difference was by gender:

 Above, women read fewer text messages from anyone than men.

 Is the open rate 95%?
 No. Is it still high?
 Yes; 4 out of 5 of anything is a significant majority.
 Does this mean you should switch your marketing and communications strategy to immediately begin texting your audience?
 Of course not.
 Like any other marketing channel, don’t abuse the privilege and trust that your audience has given you.

 There’s also a significantly higher cost-per-message fee with SMS messaging compared to email, so use it judiciously for the activities that generate the highest return on investment.